Fox Conner: Conner and Eisenhower

-Conner pulled strings to get his protégé admitted to the Command and Staff School at Fort Leavenworth, where Eisenhower graduated first in his class thanks in no small part to his comprehensive Panamanian tutelage, in addition to the class notes Eisenhower received from Patton, who had attended the school earlier.
+Conner pulled strings to get his protégé admitted to the U.S. Army Command and Staff School at Fort Leavenworth, Kansas, where Eisenhower graduated first in his class thanks in no small part to his comprehensive Panamanian tutelage, in addition to the class notes Eisenhower received from Patton, who had attended the school earlier.

 Eisenhower later commented on Conner's abilities: "Outside of my parents he had more influence on me and my outlook than any other individual, especially in regard to the military profession."

 Later service

 Conner left Panama in late 1924 to assume his duties in Washington as the Army's Assistant Chief of Staff for Logistics (G-4), which started on December 1, 1924.

-Conner was promoted to major general on October 20, 1925 and assigned as Deputy Chief of Staff of the Army on March 9, 1926.
-He commanded the 1st Division at Fort Hamilton from May 1 to September 1, 1927 and the Hawaiian Department in Honolulu from January 25, 1928 to August 5, 1930.
+Conner was promoted to major general on October 20, 1925, and assigned as Deputy Chief of Staff of the Army on March 9, 1926.
+He commanded the 1st Division at Fort Hamilton from May 1 to September 1, 1927, and the Hawaiian Department in Honolulu from January 25, 1928, to August 5, 1930.
 He was assigned as commander of the First Corps Area in Boston on October 7, 1930.

-Conner was Pershing's preference for Chief of Staff in 1930, but was passed over in favor of Douglas MacArthur.
-He was assigned to command First United States Army in 1936 and retired on November 4, 1938 after forty years of service.
+Conner was Pershing's preference for Army Chief of Staff in 1930, but was passed over in favor of Major General Douglas MacArthur.
+"According to some sources, Conner took himself out of the running.
+He hated Washington, and he did not want to go back there.
+Nonetheless, one can only speculate how differently the course of U.S. Army history might have run if Conner rather than MacArthur had replaced Summerall".

+On March 12, 1936, The [Calhoun County] Monitor-Herald published a "Biographical Sketch of General Fox Conner" written by Louise Ligon, which includes this assignment:"When President Roosevelt, in April 1933, instituted his Civilian Conservation Corps, he assigned to General Conner the tremendous task of mobilizing approximately 24,000 young men and World War veterans for the 125 companies in the six New England states.
+This was the largest contingent ever mobilized during peace times, but the momentous task of building the 125 camps with 500 barracks from Connecticut to Maine, and across the Berkshire Hills to Lake Champlain, was carried out promptly as scheduled."Conner was assigned to command the First Army in 1936 and retired on November 4, 1938, after forty years of service.

-Conner's lasting legacy was as a role model and inspiration to World War II high commanders including Marshall, Eisenhower, and George S. Patton.
+Conner's lasting legacy was as a role model and inspiration to World War II high commanders including Marshall, Eisenhower, and Patton.
 Eisenhower considered Conner to be the greatest soldier he ever knew, saying: "In sheer ability and character, he was the outstanding soldier of my time."

 Conner died at Walter Reed Army Medical Center on October 13, 1951.
 His ashes were scattered at Brandreth Park in the Adirondack Mountains of New York.
 In addition, there is a cenotaph to his memory at Dale Cemetery in Ossining, New York.